FrankRoos/PowerTrackingProcessor/src/main/resources/org.gft.processor.powertracking/documentation.md

 ***

 ## Description
-This processor computes power per waiting time or hourly power  based on given instantaneous powers/timestamps values that are transmitted as fields from events.
+This processor computes waiting time and hourly Energy consumption, based on the given instantaneous powers/timestamps values that are transmitted as fields from events.
-Convert Instantaneous Power to Hourly Power.

 ***